|Support||Help Desk, Email, Chat, Phone, Knowledge Base & Social Media|

 Web hosting business is built based on the depreciation of fixed assets and high customer retention.
 It’s similar in many ways to the physical real estate industry.
 Almost every hosting company is away from pure-play hosting to becoming a hosting “platform” with lots of amenities.

 Since Kinsta leases its infrastructure from Google, they use an entirely different business model.
-They have to have low overhead costs (ie, remote-first is a must), low acquisition costs (ie, their inbound marketing strategy), low labor costs and high pricing.
+They have to have low overhead costs (ie, remote-first is a must), low acquisition costs (ie, their inbound marketing strategy), low labor costs, and high pricing.
 Additionally, they are completely dependent on Google staying competitive & in the Cloud hosting business.

 In other words, Kinsta is kind of like the WeWork of the hosting world (in a good way).
 Kinsta has avoided most of WeWork’s mistakes.
-But the core business model of sub-leasing servers while adding value via convenience, accessibility, and support is tricky.
+But the core business model of sub-leasing servers while adding value via convenience, accessibility, and support are tricky.

 WP Engine made it by using investor money to acquire market share and big amenities while building a hybrid data center.
 But others have failed or have been bought out – like FlyWheel and Nexcess.